nickpezzotti1/BuddySchemeWebApp/README.md

 3. `$ source env/bin/activate`
 4. `$ pip install -r requirements.txt`
 5. `$ aws configure`
-6. You will be asked to input AWS credentials (check chat description for latest).
+6. You will be asked to input AWS credentials (access credentials have been specified in the report).
 7. Run the application